cheminfo/eln-docs/docs/30_structural_analysis/mass/30_mf-from-monoisotopic-mass/README.md

 - allowed atoms are based on the `Ranges`
 - only neutral loss are considered
 - the charge of the entity loosing this neutral fragment is defined in `Charge`, by default 1
-- you should select `Show MF` in order to annotate the peaks with the corresponding MF
+- you should change the number in the cell `Show MF` in order to annotate the peaks with the corresponding MF

 It is also possible to define the color of the MF annotation depending on the precision.
 By default, if no MF is found under a precision of 20ppm no MF is displayed.